On average, your neighbors pay $76 a month.See Your Rates

+On average, your neighbors pay $76 a month.See Your Rates

   |US Cost Per Month||$91||$94||$98|

   Choosing a homeowners insurance company in Pennsylvania should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
+You could just go with whichever company your mortgage lender advises.
+But you probably won’t get the best rates that way.
 The key to finding the best rates is to compare home insurance quotes in Pennsylvania from multiple companies.

   Last year, these were the 10 most common home insurance companies reported by QuoteWizard users living in the state of Pennsylvania.
 Out of the 27,401 Pennsylvania homeowners that used QuoteWizard to request insurance quotes last year, 1,358 had no home insurance.